the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Crowther Lab science concluded how planting trees is probably the most effective way to combat climate change.

 Carbon sequestration alone (planting new trees) would not be enough to combat climate change.
-But, in the race against irreversible and irreparable damage, planting trees can help slow the process of
+But in the race against irreversible and irreparable damage, planting trees can help slow the climate change process, giving us more time to complete our transition to a sustainable society.

 On average, a tree is counted to offset 200 kg of CO2 over its lifetime, or about 10 kg per year for 20 years.